bbkingisking/lfc/README.md

 ```
 ## Installation

-Make sure you have Rust installed.
+Make sure you have Rust installed, then:

-1. Clone
+1. `cargo install lfc`
-2. `cargo build --release`

 ## Config